celestiaorg/docs/docs/nodes/validator-node.md

 see: `Discovering snapshots`.
 This may take a few minutes before snapshots are found depending on the network topology.

-#### Quicksync
+#### Quick sync

-Quicksync effectively downloads the entire `data` directory from a third-party provider meaning the node has all the application and blockchain state as the node it was copied from.
+Quick sync effectively downloads the entire `data` directory from a third-party provider meaning the node has all the application and blockchain state as the node it was copied from.